The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Rescue](https://xivapi.com/i/000000/000890_hr1.png)

 * Pulls a target party member to your location.
-* Mostly used on party members that are about to fail mechanics, but occasionally finds use in optimized strategies.
+* Mostly used on party members who are about to fail mechanics, but occasionally finds use in optimized strategies.